Kliniken &… Institute Infektiologie Medizinische… Diagnostik / Forschung… Forschung Research Dalpke

 The focus of my research is infection and immunity.
 Current work centers on two topics:

 1. We are studying the recognition of microbial nucleic acids by pattern recognition receptors.
 We try to elucidate principles that enable Toll-like receptors to differentiate foreign, microbial from self nucleic acids.
-Specifically, we address the importance of RNA modifications and RNA processing on immune stimulation.
-We are also interested in longterm effects of bacterial encounter on innate immune cells.
+We address the importance of RNA modifications on TLR activation, specifically focusing on 2’-O-methyl modifications.
+Moreover we studyand the importance of RNA processing on immune stimulation with running projects on RNase 6 and 7.
+Finally,we are also interested in longterm effects of bacterial encounter on innate immune cells, a condition that has been termed trained immunity.

-2. A recent project area studies polymicrobial infections by means of next generation sequencing.
+2. A second project area studies polymicrobial infections by means of next generation sequencing.
 We focus on patients suffering from cystic fibrosis (CF) but also use the technique to explore microbiome changes in other diseases.
 In CF we aim to analyze microbiome alterations in early childhood as well as during exacerbation and focus on interactions of commensal and pathogenic bacteria.
+Specifically we try to elucidate to what extent and how commensal bacteria affect growth and inflammation by classical pathogens.
+Currently we are focusing on the effects of short chain fatty acids.

 Publications

 Cells of the innate immune system recognize conserved microbial structures, so called pathogen-associated molecular patterns (PAMPs) by pattern recognition receptors.
 Among these receptors Toll-like receptors (TLR) 3, -7, -8, -9 and -13 recognize nucleic acids of viral, bacterial or synthetic origin.
 However, the exact mechanisms of nucleic acid recognition and the differentiation between foreign (dangerous) and self (usually harmless) are still only known partially.
-Work of our own could show that bacterial RNA represents a PAMP recognized by various immune cells.
-We could also show that former orphan TLR13 is a murine receptor for bacterial RNA.
-Posttranscriptional RNA modifications play a decisive role for self/non-self discrimination.
-We identified 2’O-methylation as a modification that inhibits TLR7 and 8 stimulation.
-Recent research indicates that also RNA processing is a prerequisite and critical for RNA-TLR interaction; we study how RNA modifications and RNA degradation act together.
+Work of our own could show (1) that bacterial RNA represents a PAMP recognized by various immune cells.
+We could also show that TLR13 is a murine receptor for bacterial RNA.
+(2) We work onposttranscriptional RNA modifications and their role role for self/non-self discrimination.
+We identified 2’-O-methylation as a modification that inhibits TLR7 and 8 stimulation.
+This naturally occurring RNA modification can be regulated under stress within bacteria thus potentially contributing to immune evasion.
+(3) Recent projects analyze the role of RNases in the process of TLR8 stimulation, as the receptor is activated by RNA breakdown products instead of full length RNA.
+We show that RNA processing by RNase6 is a prerequisite and critical for RNA-TLR interactions in monocytes.
+Of note, RNA modifications and RNA degradation act together.
+An ongoing project addresses the importance of RNase 7 for RNA recognition in the interplay of skin cells and monocytes.

 Hafner A, Kolbe U, Freund I, Castiglia V, Kovarik P, Poth P, Herster F, Weigand MA, Weber AN, Dalpke AH and Eigenbrod T (2019): Crucial role of nucleic acid sensing via endosomal Toll-like receptors for the defense of Streptococcus pyogenes in vitro and in vivo.
 Front Immunol, 10:198.doi: 10.3389/fimmu.2019.00198